f-heeger/long_read_metabarcoding/README.md

 The results of this analysis are described in our manuscript: [**Long-read DNA metabarcoding of ribosomal rRNA in the analysis of fungi from aquatic environments**](https://www.biorxiv.org/content/early/2018/03/15/283127).

-The exact version used for the results in teh manuscript can be found as (release v1.0)[https://github.com/f-heeger/long_read_metabarcoding/releases/tag/v1.0].
+The exact version used for the results in teh manuscript can be found as [release v1.0](https://github.com/f-heeger/long_read_metabarcoding/releases/tag/v1.0).

 ## Dependecies
 The pipeline is implemented as [snakemake](http://snakemake.readthedocs.io/en/stable/) work flow.
 It contains a mix of rules directly written in python and rules that call external tools.
 The path for external tools can be defined in the config.json file.